On elliptic and quasiregularly elliptic manifolds: Open surfaces

-\begin{prop} Let $(\RR^2,g)$ be a Riemannian surface whose metric is symmetric about the origin and has curvature $K|_x=-d(x,0)^{-2}$.
-Then $(\RR^2,g)$ is conformally hyperbolic, but Gromov-elliptic. \end{prop} Another way of getting a surface with these two properties would be to apply the construction in \S\ref{S:anyopen} to a punctured torus and take the universal cover. \begin{proof} The surface is conformally hyperbolic by Milnor's result.
+Another way of getting a surface with these two properties would be to apply the construction in \S\ref{S:anyopen} to a punctured torus and take the universal cover of the resulting space. \begin{proof} The surface is conformally hyperbolic by Milnor's result.

-Fix a geodesic $\gamma$ starting at the origin, for example the $y$-axis.
+Fix a unit-speed geodesic $\gamma$ starting at the origin, for example parametrizing the $y$-axis.
 We first understand the exponential map $\ph_R$ at a point $x=\gamma(R)$, applied to a disk of radius $R/2$ around the origin.
 The curvature on the image of this map is pinched between $-4R^{-2}$ and $-R^{-2}/4$.
 Then by Toponogov's theorem, the exponential map from a Euclidean disk of radius $R/2$ to this disk is $4\sinh(1)$-Lipschitz.
 On the other hand, the map clearly expands areas everywhere.

 We define a wrapping map $f:(\RR^2,g_{\text{Eucl}}) \to (\RR^2,g)$ as follows: \begin{itemize} \item For $n=1,2,\ldots$, define $f|B((0,2^{2n}),2^{2n-1})$ by

 \item For all points on the $y$-axis, send $(0,y) \mapsto \gamma(y)$. \item For all other points, compose with a Lipschitz projection to the boundary of the region on which $f$ is defined thus far. \end{itemize} Clearly the resulting map is Lipschitz and has positive asymptotic degree. \end{proof}